Faculty & Staff

 Speaking of Tolkien, Zach currently resides in Winthrop with his wife Sarah, and corgi Arwen.
 As a family, they enjoy travel; having between them visited Croatia, Ireland, Canada, and various places around the United States.
 They also enjoy going to baseball games, enjoying the beauty of Maine, and of course, eating donuts (or donut-shaped dog treats.)
 The Gagnons also love being part of the HCA community, and can’t wait for another exciting year.

-Division 2 Special Educator
+Division 2 Humanities

-Division 2/3 Special Educator
+Division 2/3 Special Education

 Shannon was born and raised in Arlington, Virginia.
 Her mother is from Taiwan and her father has generational roots in Virginia.
 Each day, East met West which plays a major role in how she explores multiple perspectives, cultural identity, and learning practices.